-Companies seem to be increasingly struggling to keep their employees happy while more and more employees are dissatisfied with their workplace and looking for alternatives.
-The impact of an ever-changing unhappy workforce is starting to take its toll on the profitability of the organization, leaving the employer at a loss as to how to fix this.
+Companies seem to be increasingly struggling to keep their employees happy.
+More and more employees are dissatisfied with their workplace and looking for alternatives.
+The impact of an ever-changing unhappy workforce is starting to take its toll on the profitability of the organization.
+These problems can leave an employer at a loss as to how to fix this.

-So why exactly are so many people unhappy at work?
-And what can an employer do to keep their people from leaving?
+So why exactly have you an unhappy workforce?
+And what can you do to keep your people from leaving?

 To answer this question, let me ask you this one question.
 Have you ever observed two pieces of original artworks that are alike?